 This is one of my favorite movies ever.
 It’s such a masterpiece to me, so I’m sorry if I went obsessively so into little details.
 Every element is so well made that actually deserves to be examined.
 Also, I am sorry if I spent some time going through the images analysis as well but in my opinion, doesn’t make sense to me speaking about sound and music in a movie without taking into account the little details happening in the shot.
 So, let’s dive into it!

-The genre for The Matrix is an action sci-fi.
-This idea is formed through the fact that in the opening sequence they use a variety of genre codes to help the viewers understand what they are watching.
+The Matrix is an action Sci-fi film and this idea formed through the fact that in the opening sequence they use a variety of genre codes to help the viewers understand what they are watching.
 Orchestral music and the simplest of sound effects can be heard, and they both combine to create the scene increasingly visually pleasing.
 With any other action/adventure film the music builds up during a scene to imply action and suspense, The Matrix is no different.
 In the fourth minute exactly, this happens.
 During the chase scene sequence, the music is fast and relentless until it reaches its climax.
-As Trinity leaps the audience are caught on the edge of their seat.
+As Trinity leaps the audience is caught on the edge of their seat.
 The chase reinforces her super-human abilities and the excitement of the opening scene.

 “No Lieutenant, your men are already dead.”

 This tells the audience that Trinity is deadly and can defeat the policemen who are inside the building.
 The agents have experience of chasing her and, therefore, the suspense is created.

 Quieter, less recognizable sounds throughout the opening clip can be heard for example guns being cocked and the subtle sounds of footsteps.
 These sounds urge the audience to listen carefully and this adds to the overall tension.